minnsoe/orcid/README.md

 ### Overview ###
 **Work In Progress:** This is a python library for ORCID Members to interface with the ORCID API.
+The library will provide authentication and read/write operations support.
 Production and sandbox environments are supported.

 ### Contributions ###